fx-biocoder/design-patterns/05 - Singleton/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-The Singleton pattern can be effectively combined with several other design patterns:
+The Singleton pattern can be combined with several other design patterns:

 - Abstract Factory: Singletons can be used to implement Abstract Factories
 - Builder: The Director class in Builder pattern is often implemented as a Singleton